 Local School Districts.
-Based upon previous responses by SDE, we anticipate that this section of the bill will have an undetermined expenditure impact on local school districts.
+SDE indicates that this section of the bill will have an undetermined expenditure impact on local school districts.
 Expenses to supervise students will vary by district and will depend upon the size of the district and the number of affected students.

-consolidate on or before August 1, 2022.
-The provisions apply to districts with a forty-five day average daily membership for the 2018-19 school year of less than 1,500 and located within a Tier IV county pursuant to Section 12-6-3360(B).
+Section 43.
+This section requires certain school districts located in a multi-district county to consolidate on or before August 1, 2022.
+The provisions apply to districts with a forty-five-day average daily membership for the 2018-19 school year of less than 1,500 and located within a Tier IV county pursuant to Section 12-6-3360(B).
 Districts that submit a preliminary plan for consolidation by August 1, 2020, will be eligible to receive funds appropriated by the General Assembly for the purpose of consolidating with other districts within the county.
 The funds may be used for costs directly related to the consolidation including but not limited to salary adjustments, facilities, debt mitigation, millage rate adjustments, transportation, technology and other factors the district demonstrates are necessary to complete consolidation.
 After August 1, 2022, districts that have not implemented a consolidation will be merged with one or more districts in the same county and will not be eligible for funds appropriated for consolidation.
 SDE will direct the merger and report to the General Assembly any legislative actions necessary to accomplish the merger.
 Further, if a district received funds for consolidation but did not implement the consolidation, SDE is to direct that the district remit payment back to SDE in the amount equal to the funds received.
 After August 1, 2020, districts eligible for consolidation under the provisions may not incur new bonded indebtedness, spend reserve funds, dispose of assets, or increase salaries without prior approval of SDE.
 If no funds are appropriated, SDE must submit a report to the General Assembly by January 10, 2020, outlining the districts affected and information on shared services, district efficiency reviews, and any other relevant information.